-[8] The Health Services Union (HSU) being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.

-[9] In accordance with s.201(2) of the FW Act, I note that the Agreement covers the HSU.
+[4] The Australian Nursing and Midwifery Federation and the Health Services Union, being bargaining representatives for the Agreement, have each given notice under s 183 of the Act that they want the Agreement to cover it.
+In accordance with s 201(2) of the Act I note that the Agreement covers each organisation.